sarcars/FinalProject/README.md

 There were a few different results, but as 4 clusters was consistently the best result in all methods for both the full data and the training data, 4 clusters was used for the Feature evaluation `MachineLearning/MachineModelFeatures`

 ### Feature Evaluation
 As we are using unsupervised machine learning, we are not training a model.
-However, for this project, in order to attempt to evaluate the clustering model, we treated the assigned cluster as a classification and compared the full model data with the training and testing data `/MachineLearning/MachineModelFeatures.ipynb`.
-This allowed us to create a confusion matrix showing that the original "full" cluster were very closely alligned with the clusters assigned to the training and test data
+However, for this project, to attempt to evaluate the clustering model, we treated the assigned cluster as a classification and compared the full model data with the training and testing data `/MachineLearning/MachineModelFeatures.ipynb`.
+This allowed us to create a confusion matrix showing that the original "full" cluster were very closely aligned with the clusters assigned to the training and test data

 ![Confusion Matrix](/Images/ConfusionMatrix.png)